chenchih/5G_automationLinux/log_graph/Split_System/parse_layer2_log/multiplyUe_average/README.md

 ## Code Description
-### Part 1 parsing DATA from a file and write into text file
+### Part 1 Parsing DATA from a file and writing into a text file

 ### Part 1 Filter DL or UL

 - Search related string
-There are two layer of string need to search:
+There are two layers of string that need to be searched:
 Step1: Find the file contain `m>>> DL-` string `"m>>> DL-`
 Step2: Find contain average Tput and relate string `\[(\d+\.\d+\.\d+)\].*?(>>> DL- Mcs=[^]]+)`